FAQ: Getting Help¶

 I think I’ve found a bug!
 What should I do?¶

 Detailed instructions on how to handle a potential bug can be found in our Guide to contributing to Django.

 I think I’ve found a security problem!
 What should I do?¶

 If you think you’ve found a security problem with Django, please send a message to email@example.com.
 This is a private list only open to long-time, highly trusted Django developers, and its archives are not publicly readable.

-Due to the sensitive nature of security issues, we ask that if you think you have found a security problem, please don’t send a message to one of the public mailing lists.
+Due to the sensitive nature of security issues, we ask that if you think you have found a security problem, please don’t post a message on the forum, IRC, or one of the public mailing lists.
 Django has a policy for handling security issues; while a defect is outstanding, we would like to minimize any damage that could be inflicted through public knowledge of that defect.